 Free Online Courses

-Sales skills alone may have been sufficient to close deals in the past but the game has completely changed altogether.
+Sales skills alone may have been sufficient to close deals in the ,but the game has completely changed altogether.
 Sales teams now need to adopt entirely new playbooks to win.
-A key element integral to that playbook and a crucial trait for all your salesfolks is business acumen.
+A key element integral to that playbook and a crucial trait for all your salespeople is business acumen.